 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment10/11/11 (U.S. District Court: Judge)

-Sentence Prisoner's Petition
+Sentence10/25/12 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court02/24/14 State's Brief

 Trial Court Decision Oral Argument

 Court of Appeals Decision Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending in the Ohio Supreme Court on Thomas' direct appeal; Pending in the trial court on Thomas' petition for postconviction relief. - Status in Federal Courts as of 12/31/15: No capital proceeding pending.
+- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on Thomas' direct appeal; Pending in the trial court on Thomas' petition for postconviction relief. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.

 On 10/25/12, Thomas was convicted and sentenced to death.
 On 12/04/12, Thomas filed a notice of appeal for his direct appeal to the Ohio Supreme Court.
 On 03/14/14, Thomas filed his merit brief, to which the State responded on 07/10/14.
-Meanwhile, on 02/24/14, Thomas filed a petition for postconviction relief in the trial court, which he then amended on 07/17/14 and 09/23/15.
+(Note: Oral argument was held on 01/10/17.)
+Meanwhile, on 02/24/14, Thomas filed a petition for postconviction relief in the trial court, which he then amended on 07/17/14 and 09/23/15; the state responded on 02/01/16.